Baryon Asymmetry from Electroweak-Symmetric Domain Walls: Conclusions

 Taken together, these results strengthen the case for domain-wall--assisted electroweak baryogenesis and show that its viability is controlled by a small set of physically transparent ingredients: transport, scale hierarchies, and interference between the two faces of the wall.

+We would like to thank Stefan Stelzl, Aleksandr Azatov, Bruno Missoni and Giulio Barni for useful discussions.
 This work was partially supported by the Collaborative Research Center SFB1258, the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP), the Excellence Cluster ORIGINS, which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2094-390783311.